-Compliance with the County Building Code and the National Electric Safety Code: Construction of a Large Solar Energy System shall comply with the National Electric Safety Code and the County Building Code (as shown by approval by the County) as a condition of any Special Land Use Permit under this section.
+Compliance with the State Building Code and the National Electric Safety Code: Construction of a Large Solar Energy System shall comply with the National Electric Safety Code and the state construction codes as administered and enforced by the Township (as shown by approval by the Township) as a condition of any Special Land Use Permit under this section.

 Certified Solar Array Components: Components of a Solar Array shall be approved by the Institute of Electrical and Electronics Engineers (“IEEE”), Solar Rating and Certification Corporation (“SRCC”), Electronic Testing Laboratories (“ETL”), or other similar certification organization acceptable to the Township.

-Height: Maximum height of a Solar Array, other collection device, components or buildings of the Large Solar Energy System shall not exceed thirty (30) feet at any time or location on the property, as measured from the natural grade at the base of the Solar Array, device, component or building measured.
+Height: Maximum height of a Solar Array, other collection device, components or buildings of the Large Solar Energy System shall not exceed thirty-five (35) feet, or the maximum building height permitted within the district in which that Solar Energy System in located, whichever is less, at any time or location on the property, as measured from the natural grade at the base of the Solar Array, device, component or building measured.
+The Township Board may waive or modify this requirement for certain aspects of a Solar Array (such as structures associated with above-ground transmission lines) through the implementation of conditions when appropriate.

 Lot Size: A Large Solar Energy System shall be located on one or more parcels with an aggregate area of 10 acres or greater.

-System Area.
-A Large Solar Energy System shall not exceed 250 acres in total area, regardless of whether said System is located on one or multiple parcels.
+Project Area.
+The Project Area of a Large Solar Energy System shall not exceed 250 acres in total.
+For the purposes of this section, “Project Area” means the surface area of all land covered by Solar Arrays, including spacing between rows of panels, but not including setbacks required by this Ordinance, regardless of whether that land is located on one or multiple parcels within the Township.

-Setbacks: A minimum setback distance of seventy five (75) feet from all property boundaries on the outside perimeter of the Large Solar Energy System shall be required for all buildings and Solar Arrays except for property boundaries where the applicable adjoining owner(s) agree to lessen that setback distance by executing a signed written waiver of this requirement in recordable form, provided no such waiver shall act to permit less than the required minimum setback of the applicable zoning district.
+Setbacks: A minimum setback distance of seventy five (75) feet from all property boundaries on the outside perimeter of the Large Solar Energy System shall be required for all buildings and Solar Arrays except for property boundaries where the applicable adjoining owner(s) agree to lessen or increase that setback distance by executing a signed written waiver of this requirement in recordable form, provided no such waiver shall act to permit less than the required minimum setback of the applicable zoning district.
+Setbacks shall be included in the Large Solar Energy System’s total Project Area, as defined in subsection H above.
+The setback required by this section shall increase to five-hundred (500) feet for any portion of a Large Solar Energy System bordering a residential property, absent an agreement by the applicable adjoining owner(s) as described above.

 Lot Coverage: A Large Solar Energy System is exempt from maximum lot coverage limitations.